plappermaul/realtek-doc/README.md

 What RTK (development kit) we have

 - Some fragments from the TP-Link BE550 GPL.
 It has several drivers for Realtek PHYs that are mainly used on non-Realtek platforms.
+Download from https://www.tp-link.com/en/support/download/
 - The most recent SDK from 2022 is based on the D-Link DMS-1250 GPL source.
 It contains a lot of modern PHY code for RTL8218E, RTL8224, RTL8261 and RTL8264.
 Download from https://tsd.dlink.com.tw/GPL.asp
 - An older SDK from 2016 is based on the Zyxel XGS1210-12 GPL source.
 It contains code for a totally unknown RTL8284 PHY.
 Download can be requested from https://www.zyxel.com/global/en/form/gpl-oss-software-notice